nikita-traynin/OSTEP-Homework/cpu-api/README.md

 6. Write a slight modification of the previous program, this time using waitpid() instead of wait().
 When would waitpid() be useful?
    A: Skipped the coding.
 Waitpid is a simple idea: by specifying a pid, we can be selective about which child we wait on.
 Useful if the process spawns multiple children for different purposes.
 7. Write a program that creates a child process, and then in the child closes standard output (STDOUT FILENO).
 What happens if the child calls printf() to print some output after closing the descriptor?
-   A: Any further output to STDOUT (which includes printf calls) are not seen anywhere.
+   A: Files: forkAndClose.c.
+Any further output to STDOUT (which includes printf calls) are not seen anywhere.
 This is expected when closing a file descriptor.
 8.

 # HW Questions (Simulator)